 1. Tobacco traceability is essential to combat the rising illicit trade of tobacco products

 The illicit trade in tobacco products is defined by the World Health Organization’s (WHO) Framework Convention on Tobacco Control (FCTC) as “any practice or conduct prohibited by law and which relates to production, shipment, receipt, possession, distribution, sale or purchase including any practice or conduct intended to facilitate such activity”.
-Despite Government’s effort to minimize its effects, illicit tobacco trade has affected both advanced and developing economies in all continents as can be viewed in the picture below:
+Despite the Governments‘ effort to minimize its effects, illicit tobacco trade has affected both advanced and developing economies in all continents as can be viewed in the picture below:

-The illicit trade in tobacco products is both a threat to government finances and to the public health.
+The illicit trade in tobacco products is both a threat to government finances and to public health.
 To illustrate the extent of the problem, KPMG’s Project Sun estimates that over €11 billion each year is lost in duty by EU tax administrations to illegal tobacco sales.
-This illegal trade also poses a serious danger to the health of an individual, both children and young adults as it increases access to the cheaper tobacco products.
+This illegal trade also poses a serious danger to the health of an individual, both children and young adults as it increases access to cheaper tobacco products.
 Additionally, tobacco products from illicit activities are less likely to comply with important regulations, such as the obligation to carry combined health warnings, fueling the tobacco epidemic and undermining control policies.

 Along with the substantial losses in tax and customs revenue for governments, the revenues from these illicit activities contribute to the icreased funding of international illicit trade of tobacco like smuggling (the unlawful movement of tobacco products from one jurisdiction to another, without applicable tax being paid ), counterfeiting (the illegal manufacturing of an evidently lawful and well known product, without the owner’s consent.), Bootlegging (cases where tobacco products are legally bought in one country and then transported to another with a higher tax rate), Illegal Manufacturing (cases where tobacco products are manufactured without declaration to the relevant authorities.) etc.

-Peace of mind and secure transportation is important of such easily resalable cargo as tobacco products is especially important.
+Peace of mind and secure transportation is important, however for such easily resalable cargo as tobacco products, it is especially important.
 Making sure to not to expose cargo to danger, is crucial.
 High value goods, such as cigarettes demand a high level of control; hence the installation of tracking and tracing systems on shipping containers is beneficial.
 Using cargo monitoring technology and supply chain visibility services enables cargo owners to follow every container in real-time on a cloud-based platform reporting on predefined KPIs.
 Sophisticated tracking and tracing systems facilitate the establishment of operational KPIs to measure the performance of the supply chain.
 By installing cargo monitoring and security devices on shipping containers with communication capabilities in real-time, cargo owners can be notified in case an unauthorized door opening happens or if criminals try to intrude the shipping container by cutting its wall open.

 3. The tracking and tracing of tobacco products is required by regulations

 The increasing negative effects of illicit usage of tobacco encourages governments and international bodies such as the World Health Organization (WHO) to take needed action.
-The Protocol to Eliminate Illicit Trade in Tobacco Products, often referred to as the Protocol, which was negotiated under the Framework Convention on Tobacco Control (FCTC), is one of the efforts by the parties to the WHO to combat the trade in illicit tobacco products.
+The Protocol to Eliminate Illicit Trade in Tobacco Products often referred to as the Protocol, which was negotiated under the Framework Convention on Tobacco Control (FCTC), is one of the efforts by the parties to the WHO to combat the trade in illicit tobacco products.
 Furthermore, the recent protocol to Eliminate Illicit Trade in Tobacco Products requires the establishment of a global tracking and tracing regime within five years of the Protocol’s entry into force, comprising national and regional tracking and tracing systems and a global information sharing point which is only possible by adopting technologies supporting supply chain visibility.
 The Protocol does not exempt smaller businesses from these obligations and it is assumed that tracking and tracing will apply to all tobacco products.
-According to the Tobacco Products Directive 2014/40/EU, by 20 May 2019 the traceability system and the security features should be in place in Member States for cigarettes and roll-your-own tobacco, and by 20 May 2024 for all other tobacco products (such as cigars, cigarillos and smokeless tobacco products).
+According to the Tobacco Products Directive 2014/40/EU, by 20 May 2019 the traceability system and the security features should be in place in the Member States for cigarettes and roll-your-own tobacco, and by 20 May 2024 for all other tobacco products (such as cigars, cigarillos, and smokeless tobacco products).
 Thus, all the organizations would need to traceability and supply chain visibility as one of the measures to overcome the illicit trade of tobacco products.

 4. The quality of tobacco products can be ensured by monitoring the environmental conditions of cargo while in transit